UK house prices post sharpest fall since 2012 as high mortgage rates hurt - KTVZ

 “Inflation has continued to outpace wage growth, and mortgage rates remain significantly higher than the lows recorded in 2021,” said Gardner at Nationwide.
 “Even though consumer sentiment has improved in recent months, it is still languishing at levels prevailing during the depths of the financial crisis.”

-According to Bill, activity since Christmas has been “solid” but prices still have further to fall.
+According to Bill at Knight Frank, housing market activity since Christmas has been “solid,” but prices still have further to fall.
 He expects a decline of 5% this year.

 “House prices are 20% higher than they were before the pandemic and we expect around half of this to unwind over the next two years as buyers revise down their budgets,” Bill said.